tytydraco/yessleep/out/My_nan_told_me_never_to_answer_if_the_fog_knows_my_name.md

 Haven’t been back.
 Nan moved in with my aunt in Cardiff a few months later.
 She won’t talk about the fog now.
 Just said the valleys are waking up again.

 I keep the window locked on a foggy night even though I’m on the fifth floor in London.
+"My Nan just sent me a message saying she heard it call her name and wanted to warn me to, 'Beware, the Grey King will always find you.
+Now the valleys are awake, they want payback for what has been done to them.'
+She made me a drawing of the Grey King's real **form, and I wish** I never saw it."